Test-Time Compute Games: Deferred Proofs

 \xhdr{Bidding generation cost is optimal} Let us first prove that, for a fixed $\theta_i$, bidding ${p}_i = c_i(\theta_i)$ is always optimal.
 To this end, we assume that the provider bids ${p}_i = c_i(\theta_i)$ and show that no deviation to a different price bid can increase their utility.
 Consider first that provider $i$ wins the bid when bidding $(q_i(\theta_i), c_i(\theta_i))$.
 Thus, it must be that $i = \pi(1)$ and $q_{i}(\theta_i) - c_i(\theta_i) > q_{\pi(2)}(\theta_{\pi(2)})-{p}_{\pi(2)}$.
 Then, consider a deviation where provider $i$ bids a different price ${p}_{i} \neq c_i(\theta_i)$.
 With their new bid $(q_{i}(\theta_i), {p}_{i})$, they either lose the auction, in which case they strictly decrease their utility to $0$, or they are still winning the auction.
 However, in the latter case, since conditional on winning, their utility is independent of ${p}_{i}$, we conclude that this deviation maintains their utility, and hence the provider cannot profit from it.

 Now, suppose that provider $i$ initially loses the auction by bidding $(q_i(\theta_i), c_i(\theta_i))$, which implies that:

 Then, any deviation where they bid a higher ${p}_{i} > c_i(\theta_i)$ will further decrease their offered value, and hence they will still lose the auction and maintain their null utility.
-In case the provider deviates to a lower price ${p}_{i} < c_i(\theta_i)$ and wins the auction by doing so, their new utility will be:
+In case the provider deviates to a lower price ${p}_{i} < c_i(\theta_i)$ and wins the auction by doing so, denote by $\pi'$ the permutation ordering providers after the deviation.
+Then, $\pi'(1) = i$ and $\pi'(2) = \pi(1)$.
+Consequently, the new utility of provider $i$ after the deviation will be:

 meaning that the deviation is not profitable.
 Hence, we conclude that bidding ${p}_i = c_i(\theta_i)$ is always optimal.

 \xhdr{Bidding the socially optimal compute is dominant} We now prove that bidding with $\theta_i=\theta_i^*$ is dominant for provider $i$.
 To this end, we assume that for any compute $\theta_i$, provider $i$ selects their optimal price ${p}_i = c_i(\theta_i)$.
 Then, the utility of the provider can be written as: